ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 assigns a code to each object in the collection using codes that can be of different lengths.
-Typically this is done in a way such that the objects that are most likely to be used have the shortest codes, with the goal of minimizing the total space needed to represent a sequence of objects, such as when representing the characters in a document.
+Typically this is done in a way such that the objects that are most likely to be used have the shortest codes, with the goal of minimising the total space needed to represent a sequence of objects, such as when representing the characters in a document.
 [Huffman coding](#huffman-codes){.term}
 is an example of a variable-length coding scheme.
 This